kcox-ByteSpeed/Test_Intel_Documentation/Server_Documentation/ASUS/Setup_BMC.md

         - Enter the gateway.
         - This will enable remote management over the Shared LAN Ethernet NICs, which handle both host and management traffic.
     - If not already done, plug an Ethernet cable into the `Shared LAN port` of the server (see image above).
-        - The management port is labeled "MGMT" or DM_LAN next to the port.
+        - The Shared LAN is one of the onboard Ethernet NICs that are not labled MGMT or Console

     ![](https://github.com/kcox-ByteSpeed/Test_Intel_Documentation/blob/main/Images/ASUS/Setup_BMC/2-2-Shared_LAN.png)